 Haiku is an ancient form of poetry that originated in Japan.
 In Japan, these poems are sometimes known as hokku.
 Haiku remains a popular form of poetry today.

 Much like a snapshot, a haiku poem captures a moment in time.
 The main focus is usually a feeling or description.
 Traditional Japanese haiku typically describe nature, while English haiku include many different subjects.

 Exploring the unique form of haiku can be a great way to introduce budding writers to the world of poetry.
-The poems are short, simple and focus on one idea, item or moment in time.
+The poems are short and simple, and they focus on one idea, item, or moment in time.